Ken Silverstein

 washingtonbabylondc.com | Ken Silverstein

-This is the third and final installment, at least for now, of this investigation into Congressman Cory Mills.
-You can read Part I here and Part II here.
+Congressman Cory Mills, war hero, as depicted in a drawing made by a highly informed source.
+This is the fourth and final installment of this investigation into Congressman Cory Mills.
+You can read Part I here, Part II here, and Part III here.
 Washington Babylon is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.
+So, what about Congressman Mills’ Bronze Star for combat service in Iraq during the invasion?

 Try JournoFinder For Free